FunnelbackPtyLtd/funnelback-shared/README.txt

 * Data binding: Find out how to use a custom DataBinder, to move some code to the data binding stage:
   * PassThroughParametersInputProcessor
   * Set SearchQuestion.authenticated depending of the request UserPrincipal
+  * Set query to NULL when it's an empty String